 Once I entered the professional world, I soon found that I still had a knack for the stage.
 But this was different.
 I wasn't pretending to be someone I wasn't.
 I had the job of communicating complex topics to others in a way they could understand.
 At first, I found this to be an extremely challenging task.
 The good thing about speaking is that you are able to learn from your experiences, and over time I found that I had a natural ability to put myself in my audiences shoes.

 A graduate of the SCORRE Conference, I have had the opportunity of speaking all over the country and in various settings.
-From keynote speeches, to training seminars or break-out sessions, I do my best to integrate interesting stories with practical learning.
+From keynote speeches, to training seminars, webinars, or even break-out sessions, I do my best to integrate interesting stories with practical learning.

 What to Expect